Majorth/Majorth/README.md

 - Hi, I’m Todd Hostetler @Majorth
-- I’m interested in becoming a full stack web developer after retiring as an Army Officer.
+- I’m interested in becoming a full stack web developer after retiring as an Army Officer: medical operations and plans.
 I've also worked in the pharmaceutical industry and have taught anatomy and physiology classes at the collegiate level.
 - I’m currently learning full stack web development--HTML5, CSS, JS, Python, React--on freeCodeCamp primarily and secondarily on Odin Project.
 - I'm posting my projects to show my evolution as I learn.
 Plus, it's a way to look back at key learning objectives for reference as I'm making notes about certain codes.
 - I’m looking to collaborate with others and become more involved in the community as I learn.
 I recently joined the DEV Community on Forem and am enjoying the the site.
 Great people and information!